-The space of \emph{phylogenetic trees} with $n$ leaves, which are metric $n$-trees with nonnegative lengths on all edges, have an important connection to tropical geometry. \cite{speyer2004grassmannian} proved that the \emph{tropical Grassmannian}---the projective variety obtained by tropicalising the Grassmannian---is homeomorphic to the space of phylogenetic trees, and therefore the tropical projective torus is the ambient space of phylogenetic trees.
-Phylogenetic trees are a fundamental data structure in biology that model evolutionary processes in many settings, such as the evolution of species and disease, as well as the spread of pathogens.
+The space of \emph{phylogenetic trees} with $N$ leaves, which are metric $N$-trees with non-negative lengths on all edges, have an important connection to tropical geometry.
+It was proved by \cite{speyer2004grassmannian} that the \emph{tropical Grassmannian}---the projective variety obtained by tropicalising the Grassmannian---is homeomorphic to the space of phylogenetic trees, and therefore the tropical projective torus is the ambient space of phylogenetic trees.
+Phylogenetic trees are a fundamental data type in biology that model evolutionary processes in many settings, such as the evolution of species and disease, as well as the spread of pathogens.
 The tropical projective torus, therefore, is an important space in mathematical biology as the ambient space of phylogenetic trees.

-Computing Gr\"{o}bner bases is one of the most important techniques to solve systems of polynomial equations, which is a focal task in algebraic geometry.
-Gr\"{o}bner bases give rise to Gr\"{o}bner complexes, which then relate to tropical bases; see \cite{maclagan2015introduction} for more details on the relationship.
-The Gr\"{o}bner complex is therefore an important structure in tropical geometry and the ambient space of Gr\"{o}bner complexes is the tropical projective torus.